How To Buy a Prepaid Sim Card in the UK

 Arrivals at Heathrow Airport Terminal 5

-Before buying a sim card at the airport, you should be aware that they are normally at a premium price.
-You’ll be paying for the convenience so if you can manage with free WiFi for a bit, I recommend buying online or in a store once you leave the airport.
+Before buying a sim card at the airport, you should be aware that they are normally at a premium price as they only sell prepaid sim cards for tourists rather than targetting locals.
+You’ll be paying for the convenience and missing out on the best options.
+So it really is one of the worst ways to get a sim card in the UK.
+If you can manage with free WiFi for a bit, I recommend buying online or in a store once you leave the airport.

 In most UK Airports you’ll find sim cards from EE, Three, and Vodafone.
 Sometimes there’ll also be Lebara and Lyca Mobile but I’ve yet to see an airport selling sim cards from VOXI, GiffGaff, or Smarty.
 You also won’t find supermarket (Tesco and Asda) network sim cards for sale in airports.
-So another downside of buying at the airport means limited access to offers from the budget networks.
+So I do recommend getting a sim card before you arrive online, or have one delivered to your hotel.

 Hope you found this guide helpful, please drop a comment to let me know how your trip to the UK went.